siegfred14/portfolio/README.md

 ### Modern and responsive designs with CSS3 like (pseudo elements, )

 ### The component css files are built on sass

+### card slider was also employed to display different cards using the Swiper tool.